Buck Privates: Reception

-Director Arthur Lubin recalled: "the studio was a little uncertain about how they were going to be accepted.
+Director Arthur Lubin recalled, "The studio was a little uncertain about how they were going to be accepted.
 But at the first preview the audience just died.
 Buck Privates was a very, very funny show.
 And, actually, I must say it was very little credit to the director.
 It consisted mainly of fabulous gags that these two wonderful guys knew from years and years of being in burlesque."

-The film was one of Universal's biggest money-makers of the year, grossing over $4 million at the box office at a time when movie tickets averaged 25 cents and gross was defined as money earned by the studio; today it refers to all of the money that a film made.
-Universal gave Lubin—who was under contract at a fixed salary—a $5,000 bonus and told him to start on another film, Hold That Ghost, almost immediately.
+Universal had already sold Buck Privates to exhibitors as a low-priced "B" feature, rented to theaters for a flat fee instead of a percentage of the ticket sales.
+This became an embarrassing mistake when the film went on to become Universal's biggest moneymaker of the year, grossing over $4 million at the box office at a time when movie tickets averaged 25 cents.
+Because of the flat-fee rentals, the studio had surrendered much of the profits to the theaters.
+Universal began promoting Abbott and Costello as a major attraction, and from then on sold their films as "A" features commanding higher prices and profits.
+Universal gave director Lubin, who was under contract at a fixed salary, a $5,000 bonus and told him to start on another film, Hold That Ghost.
 Lubin directed five Abbott and Costello films in ten months.